element-hq/element-web/docs/feature-flags.md

 [release](https://github.com/vector-im/element-desktop/blob/develop/element.io/release/config.json)
 configs.

-**Note:** The above will only enable the feature for https://app.element.io and official Element Desktop builds.
+**Note:** The above will only enable the feature for https://app.element.io and official Neuron Desktop builds.
 It will not be enabled for self-hosted installed, custom desktop builds, etc. To cover these cases, change the setting's `default` in `Settings.ts` to `true`.